SDLT (Stamp Duty Land Tax), is a tax you pay when buying property or land in England & Wales.

-Stamp Duty is the tax you pay when purchasing property.
-It is a percentage paid on the purchase of a home or non-residential property, graded into bands.
-Your conveyancing solicitor will typically handle this fee; it will be added onto your solicitor’s fee, which will then be accordingly directed to the govenrment.
 As a buyer, all you really need to worry about is how much stamp duty you need to pay.
 Due to the housing boom over the previous years, stamp duty is an unpopular tax, especially since buying property is already a very expensive luxury.

-When you pay stamp duty:
+When are you subject to pay stamp duty?

 You don’t just pay Stamp Duty when purchasing property; the charge is also applied on most transactions on land, grants or assignments of leases, and transfers of chargeable securities, for example, shares in companies.

 Stamp Duty Relief and exemptions

 You may be eligible for Stamp Duty Land Tax (SDLT) reliefs in certain situations, including “Registered social landlords”.
 More details on that over here.